kotalilyy/readme-generator/generated_README.md

 ## Installation

-clone the repo and install inquirer using npm install inquirer
+clone the repo and install using npm install inquirer

 ## Usage